C.I.T Academies has its own Forest School.

-Our Forest School Project has been developed over the past 2 years with behind the scenes work including sourcing a woodland and funding being raised.
-We always aimed for the Forest School to be fully inclusive and we are proud to say that we have achieved this.
+The Forest School Project has been developed over a 2 year period with behind the scenes work including sourcing a woodland and funding being raised.
+We always aimed for the Forest School to be fully inclusive and we are proud to say that we are on the way to achieving this.

-C.I.T. believe everyone is an individual and that children need activities to support their learning.
+C.I.T believe everyone is an individual and that pupils need activities to support their learning.
 We have a responsibility to ensure we stimulate them enough to enhance their learning process.
 We believed we could support this further with a Forest School Programme.
-We aim to enthuse and educate our students and achieve this through outdoor learning.
+We aim to enthuse and educate our pupils and achieve this through outdoor learning.

 There are wheelchair accessible pathways throughout the woodland following a sensory circuit.
 There are sensory stations around this circuit with quiet areas and some with bamboo musical instruments.
 There are two fire pit areas and a spectacular outdoor classroom made from natural materials which is positioned right in the centre of the woodland, taking advantage of all the wildlife around.
 There is a small orchard and vast amounts of wild flowers.
 There are also bat boxes, bird boxes and a dove coop, inviting wildlife into the woodland.

 All areas of the GANF curriculum benefit from pupils being able to access this wonderful natural environment.
 Joe Bogumsky, Outdoor Education Co-ordinator at GANF was awarded the Forest School Level 3 Practitioner Award this year and means that full Forest School Teaching takes place at our Forest School.